-USA Softball NCAA NFHS Run Ahead Rule 15 after three innings, 12 after four and 8 after five innings.
+USA Softball NCAA NFHS

+Run Ahead Rule

+JO: 15 after three innings, 12 after four and 8 after five innings.
 5.9.1A (1B) A regulation eight-run rule game shall be declared by the plate umpire if one team is ahead after five or more complete innings.
 6.14 A state association may adopt game- ending procedures that determine how games are ended, including suspended games.
 However, if a state association does not have established game-ending procedures, by mutual agreement of the opposing coaches and the plate umpire, any remaining play may be shortened at any time or the game terminated.
+4-2-3

+Time Limit

-4-2-3 Time Limit 1 hour and 20 minutes finish the inning and play one more when applicable beginning with the first WARM-UP Pitch.
+1 hour and 40 minutes finish the inning beginning with the first WARM-UP Pitch.
 5.10 No Rule A state association may adopt game- ending procedures that determine how games are ended, including suspended games.
 However, if a state association does not have established game-ending procedures, by mutual agreement of the opposing coaches and the plate umpire, any remaining play may be shortened at any time or the game terminated.
+4-2-3

+Tie-Breaker Rule

-4-2-3 Tie-Breaker Rule Starts in the top of the eighth inning.
+Starts in the top of the eighth inning.
 Place the person who is scheduled to bat last in the inning on second base.
 If team is shorthanded and the last batter is the open spot go to the previous batter.
-5.11 A/B ' 6.16 6.16.2 A regulation called game has a tie score when ended as in 4-2-2 it is a tie game unless the State Association has a tiebreaker procedure.
+5.11 A/B If, after the completion of at least seven innings of play, the score is tied, the tiebreaker rule MAY be played to determine a winning team.
+Whether the tiebreaker procedure will be used, and when it shall be invoked, must be determined not later than pregame meeting.
+6.16 6.16.2 A regulation called game has a tie score when ended as in 4-2-2 it is a tie game unless the State Association has a tie-breaker procedure.
 4-2-5 4-2-6